dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 * [StartAsync(CancellationToken)](xref:Microsoft.Extensions.Hosting.IHostedService.StartAsync*) &ndash; `StartAsync` contains the logic to start the background task.
 When using the [Web Host](xref:fundamentals/host/web-host), `StartAsync` is called after the server has started and [IApplicationLifetime.ApplicationStarted](xref:Microsoft.AspNetCore.Hosting.IApplicationLifetime.ApplicationStarted*) is triggered.
 When using the [Generic Host](xref:fundamentals/host/generic-host), `StartAsync` is called before `ApplicationStarted` is triggered.

 * [StopAsync(CancellationToken)](xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*) &ndash; Triggered when the host is performing a graceful shutdown. `StopAsync` contains the logic to end the background task.
-Implement <xref:System.IDisposable> and finalizers to dispose of any unmanaged resources.
+Implement <xref:System.IDisposable> and [finalizers (destructors)](/dotnet/csharp/programming-guide/classes-and-structs/destructors) to dispose of any unmanaged resources.

   The cancellation token has a default five second timeout to indicate that the shutdown process should no longer be graceful.
 When cancellation is requested on the token, any remaining background operations that the app is performing should be aborted and any methods called in `StopAsync` should return promptly.
 However, tasks aren't abandoned after cancellation is requested&mdash;the caller awaits all tasks to complete.